ksubileau/color-thief-php/README.md

 $palette = ColorThief::getPalette($sourceImage, 8);
 ```

-Again, the `$sourceImage` variable must contain either the path (relative or absolute) of the image on the server, or a URL to the image.
+Again, the `$sourceImage` variable must contain either the absolute path of the image on the server, a URL to the image, a GD resource containing the image, an [Imagick](http://www.php.net/manual/en/class.imagick.php) image instance, a [Gmagick](http://www.php.net/manual/en/class.gmagick.php) image instance, or an image in binary string format.

 ```php
 ColorThief::getPalette($sourceImage[, $colorCount=10, $quality=10, $area=null])